GRESB/api-docs/source/includes/_asset-responses.md

 `POST /api/entities/:entity_id/asset_level_data`

-Update one more more existing buildings by posting a request including matching `partners_id`s for each existing building.
+Update one or more existing buildings by posting a request including matching `partners_id`s for each existing building.
 Buildings not mentioned by `partners_id` will not be changed.
 An existing value can be cleared by setting its value to `null` or an empty string `""`.
 Existing values that are not mentioned will not be changed.

 ## Adding a Building